GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Method

 \section{Method}

-Following prior works, our framework comprises two primary stages: representation construction and diffusion modeling.
+Following prior works, our framework comprises two primary stages as shown in~\Cref{fig:overall_framework}: representation construction and diffusion modeling.
 In representation construction phase, we first apply a densification-constrained 3DGS fitting algorithm for each object to obtain a constant number of Gaussians.
-These Gaussians are then organized into a spatially structured representation via Optimal Transport between the positions of Gaussians and centers of a predefined voxel grid.
+These Gaussians are then organized into the proposed spatially structured GaussianCube via Optimal Transport between the positions of Gaussians and centers of a predefined voxel grid.
 For diffusion modeling, we train a 3D diffusion model to learn the distribution of GaussianCubes.
-The overall framework is illustrated in~\Cref{fig:overall_framework}.
 We will detail our designs for each stage subsequently.